PeterBouSaada/IMS-API/README.md

 ## <u>Running the xUnit tests</u>

-\- Open the `IMS.sln` file in visual studio 2022 or newer with .net sdk 6.0 support.
+\- Open the `IMS.sln` file in visual studio 2022 or newer with .net sdk 6.0 support. <br/>

-In visual studio click on the run dropdown, then select `API.xUnitTests`
+\- In visual studio, right click on the `API.xUnitTests` project then click `Run Tests`

 <br/>

 ## <u>Running the Server</u>

-\- Open the `IMS.sln` file in visual studio 2022 or newer with .net sdk 6.0 support.
+\- Open the `IMS.sln` file in visual studio 2022 or newer with .net sdk 6.0 support. <br/>

-In visual studio, click on the run dropdown, then select `API`
+\- In visual studio, click on the run dropdown, then select `API`